QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nessus/index.md

 * In the credential tabs, you can log in to an account.
 * **Launch**: explore vulnerabilities to see results

-It's important to note that Nessus is generating a lot of traffic, and may not find every vulnerability, so you shouldn't grow dependant of it, and do things "manually" when you can.
+It's important to note that Nessus is generating a lot of traffic, and may not find every vulnerability, so you shouldn't grow dependent on it, and do things "manually" when you can.

 </div></div>